 Digital Object Identifier (DOI)

 Karahalios, Dean G.; Kaibara, Taro; Porter, Randall W.; Kakarla, Udaya K.; Reyes, Phillip M.; Baaj, Ali A.; Yaqoobi, Ali S.; and Crawford, Neil R., "Biomechanics of a lumbar interspinous anchor with anterior lumbar interbody fusion" (2010).
-Neurobiology.
+Translational Neuroscience.
 777.